If you have walked past Level 1 of 313@somerset, you would have noticed the bustling restaurant of NY Night Market at the prominent corner.

 NY Night Market’s second restaurant right in heart of town, is the place to be (seen).

 Fusing inspiration from cosmopolitan New York and the bustling night markets of Seoul, NY Night Market is one of South Korea’s fastest-growing restaurant chains.
-It first opened in Singapore at Westgate Shopping Mall.

 This Korean brand, popular among youths, young adults and families, transforms popular Western comfort foods into unique fusion sharing plates.